Gun Safe Frequently Asked Questions

 How much do decent gun safes cost?If you have time to wait for a bargain, a used gun safe or true safe can usually be found for less than $1,000.
 You can move a lighter (under 500 lbs) gun safe yourself, otherwise on top of that you’ll have to pay moving and installation costs.

 If you don’t have time to wait for a used one or want a new gun safe, here are some ranges:

-- Minimal protection starts at around $800 for a brand new gun safe.
-American-made models start at around $1000.
+- Minimal protection starts at around $900 for a brand new gun safe.
+American-made models start at around $1,200.
 These will have a UL Residential Security Container (RSC) rating.
 That means it was independently tested to take one burglar working alone with basic hand tools about 5 minutes to break into it.
 Two burglars with real pry bars or an ax will get inside within a couple minutes.
+Power tools will be even quicker.
 If installed properly in a good location, that time could stretch to over an hour.
 Shipping and installation will run another 10 to 30% unless you do it yourself.

 - For a gun safe that can’t be easily defeated with pry bars, axes, or other brute force methods, you’re looking at $1,400 to $5,000 brand new, depending on size and fire protection.
 These offer great protection from all non-power tools.
 A burglar with power tools will still get inside in minutes to hours, depending on installation and location.
 Due to the weight of these guys, they cost more to move.
 Add 10 to 50% for shipping and installation.

 - A true safe will be needed to defeat power tools.
 True safes large enough for guns will run you $2,000 to $15,000 brand new depending on size, security level, and fire protection.
 These monsters can weigh into the tons, so add another 20 to 80% for shipping and installation.